2005 Vancouver Whitecaps FC season: Post-season

-Voyaguers Cup
+Voyageurs Cup

 Prior to 2008, from when it has been awarded to the Canadian Championship winners, the men's title was decided on regular-season matches between Canada's USL First Division sides.

 Cascadia Cup

 Mid-Season Friendly

 Sunderland A.F.C. did a preseason tour with matches against the Vancouver Whitecaps, Seattle Sounders, and Portland Timbers from July 16 – 23, 2005.